cornell-colab/SGFDH-2020/W8. Storytelling with Data/W8 Game Plan.md

 * Group 2 - https://cornell.app.box.com/notes/678083131220

 #### Part Two: StoryTelling with Spatial Data (Eliza)
-You will be working in teams to tell a story with a set of data.
-The teams will be workin gon different stories, and at the end of the exercise, you will tell your stories to each other.
+You will be working in teams and using a data set to "tell" a data story that will be assigned to you.
+(Each group will work on different story.)
+The data set includes spatial elements, so visualizing the data in spatial form allows for its exploration in particularly powerful ways.
+When you have decided on your conclusions (however tentative) refine your visualization and prepare whatever other storytelling elements might be helpful to comvey them.
+At the end of the exercise, the teams will tell their stories to each other, and use the spatial illustrations to visualize their main conclusion(s) about the data.

 Thoughts to consider:
 * What elements of storytelling can you see applying to communicating results with your data?
 * How do you tell stories with data?
 * Ethics/balance: how much emotion is manipulation?
 How much editing is misdirection or egregious omission?
 How do we construct an ethical framework for the choices we make when telling stories with data?

+### Optional resources

 #### Optional Background Reading on Storytelling
 * Zak, Paul J., Why Your Brain Loves Good Storytelling; Harvard Business Review; October 28, 2014; https://hbr.org/2014/10/why-your-brain-loves-good-storytelling Retrieved 2020-06-05